John Doane1,2

 b.
 1590, d.
 18 April 1643

-Elizabeth Charde was born in 1590 in Bridport, Dorsetshire, England.2 She married as her first husband Aaron Cooke on 2 September 1610 in Thorncombe, Dorsetshire, England.1 Elizabeth Charde married as her second husband Thomas Ford , son of John Forde, on 19 June 1616 in Bridport, Dorsetshire, England.1,2 Elizabeth Charde died on 18 April 1643 in Windsor, Connecticut Colony, now Hartford County.1,2,3
+Elizabeth Charde was born in 1590 in Bridport, Dorsetshire, England, She was the daughter of Thomas Charde and Elizabeth Bunckom.2 She married as her first husband Aaron Cooke on 2 September 1610 in Thorncombe, Dorsetshire, England.1 Elizabeth Charde married as her second husband Thomas Ford on 20 June 1616 in Bridport, Dorsetshire, England.1,2,3 Elizabeth Charde died on 18 April 1643 in Windsor, Connecticut Colony, Hartford County.1,2,4

-Elizabeth Charde and Thomas Ford immigrated on the Mary & John, departing from Plymouth, England March 20, 1630, arriving 30 May 1630 in Dorchester, Massachusetts Bay Colony.
+She and Thomas Ford immigrated on the Mary & John, departing from Plymouth, England March 20, 1630, arriving 30 May 1630 in Dorchester, Massachusetts Bay Colony.
 Their children Joan, Abigail and Hepzibah traveled with them.
-Her son and his daughter Mary Ford and Aaron Cooke also traveled with them.1,4
+Her son and his daughter Mary Ford and Aaron Cooke also traveled with them.1,5,6

 Children of Elizabeth Charde and Aaron Cooke